-An effective environmental protection strategy should be positioned in line with companies' own business natures and operational scenarios.
-At PINE, green and sustainable office practices are considered the most significant cornerstone to facilitating the Group's environmental-friendly performance.
-By thoroughly examining our daily operation, we identified several substantial aspects regarding energy and resources, and created corresponding guidelines and regulations to integrate the ideology of responsible consumption into our offices:
+An effective environmental protection strategy should be positioned in line with the Company's own business nature and operational scenario.
+At PINE, green and sustainable office practices are considered the most significant cornerstone to advancing the Group's environmental performance.
+By thoroughly examining our daily operation, we identified several substantial aspects regarding energy and the use of resources, and created corresponding guidelines and regulations to integrate responsible consumption into our offices: